10 Tips For Boosting Your Credit Score Fast

 Credit mix (10%): When credit bureaus look at your debt, they weigh it all separately by credit card accounts vs. car loans, student loans and mortgages.

-As shown above, your overall credit score is determined by many factors..
+As shown above, your overall credit score is determined by many factors.
 For this reason, it’s important to focus on those 2 first categories when looking to get your credit score up.
 You have access to your credit report for free each year from www.annualcreditreport.com so take advantage of it.

 Here are ten tips that can help you boost your credit score quickly: